Syndrome decoding by quantum approximate optimization: Numerical Simulations

 \subsection{Decoding classical codes by QAOA}

 We have both generator- and check-based QAOA decoders.
-It has been demonstrated in \cite{MKAW19} that the cost Hamiltonian induced from a sparse matrix would be more suitable for QAOA.
-A general classical code does not have a sparse generator matrix, but it may have a sparse parity-check matrix.
+It has been demonstrated in \cite{MKAW19} that the reward Hamiltonian induced from a sparse matrix would be more suitable for QAOA.
 Herein, we demonstrate the check-based syndrome decoding by Algorithm~\ref{Algorithm:III}, along with the discussion on the two parameters $\alpha$ and $\eta$.
 The simulation of the generator-based decoding is similar and even simpler.

 We study the classical $[7,4,3]$ Hamming code with a parity-check matrix

 as given in \eq{eq:H_743}, which is not sparse since there are more ones than zeros.
 If the QAOA decoder based on this parity-check matrix performs well, then one would expect this QAOA decoder to work for much larger sparse matrices.